-I am a souvenir junkie and if you are looking for the best souvenirs from Jordan you will find everything you want to know about the best things to buy in Jordan in this post.
+I am a souvenir junkie and if you are looking for the best souvenirs from Jordan, you will find everything you want to know about the best things to buy in Jordan in this post.
+While you are planning your Jordan Itinerary some shopping is good to plan too!
 I used to send a postcard home from every destination I visited, but this ended when I visited Jordan the first time.
 I mailed the postcard in October and after being postmarked in April, it showed up at my house in June of the following year.
 YES, it did show up, but as I have been traveling more in the Middle East, I have stopped sending postcards home; instead I pick up a few souvenirs from the places I have visited.

 Jordan is a beautiful country, full of wonderful and hospitable people.
 It is very safe to visit and I even visit with my kids.
 While everyone in Jordan speaks arabic, most people who work in the tourism industry or those who come into contact with tourists speak excellent English!
 Keep reading to find all of the best souvenirs from Jordan.

 Souvenirs from Jordan: The BEST Things to buy in Jordan